azharlabs/papert-code/docs/cli/configuration-v1.md

 ## Usage Statistics

-To help us improve Qwen Code, we collect anonymized usage statistics.
+To help us improve Papert Code, we collect anonymized usage statistics.
 This data helps us understand how the CLI is used, identify common issues, and prioritize new features.

 **What we collect:**